modehnal/GNOMETerminalAutomation/article/presentation_article.md

   If accessibility goes away we are going to be "attached to another object by an inclined plane wrapped helically around an axis".

   There are some issues that come from Atspi already, we are able to identify them on our end and can notify developers but there is an issue.
-If developer wants to see it reproduced they would need quite a lot of setup and even if the setup is running they see dogtail/qecore errors, we currently have no easy way how to provide reproducers in Atspi that would allow them to see the issue and not waste their time with our environment, the constraint here is time.
+If developer wants to see it reproduced they would need quite a lot of setup and even if the setup is running they see dogtail/qecore errors, we currently have no easy way how to provide reproducers in Atspi that would allow them to see the issue and not waste their time with our environment.
+The constraint here is time.

   We have a few issues that we could report and help developers identify and help fix it.
 But the problem is that developers have already lot of stuff on their hands, our issues are not a priority, understandably.
 We also do not really have time to make difficult reproducers and debugging issues that we can bypass.
 We have quite a lot of responsibilities and there is only a finite time.
 The time we would spend on making reproducers is quite higher that time we spend on making a workaround.
   Workarounds are doable in matter of minutes and we bypass the issue altogether.